pmmilani/boreas/README.md

 ### Installation
 To install, run the following command from this directory:

-    pip install rafofc [--user]
+    pip install -e .

-To uninstall, run :
+To uninstall, run the following from anywhere:

-    pip uninstall rafofc [--user]
+    pip uninstall rafofc

-To test the program while it is being developed, run:

-    python setup.py develop [--user] [--uninstall]

-You will need the flag --user in case you don't have administrator privileges in the machine to which you are installing the package.
-The flag --uninstall can be added to uninstall the package.
 The commands above will also install some dependencies (included in the file "requirements.txt") needed for this package.
+Make sure pip is installed (it comes with most Python distributions).

 Note that the package requires pytecplot to interface with Tecplot files.
 To install pytecplot, the user must